KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 ### UI/UX Decisions

 The application boasts a dramatic, high-contrast black minimalist design inspired by Apple.
-It uses the ultra-thin Inter typography for a premium aesthetic.
-Key design elements include large, animated counters for impact, consistent Apple-style white outline buttons, and a focus on radical simplification by presenting only essential metrics (missed calls and after-hours calls).
+It uses the ultra-thin Inter typography for a premium aesthetic paired with Bottlnekk green (#00C97B) as the signature accent color.
+Key design elements include large, animated counters for impact, consistent green-accented CTA buttons with hover fill effects, and a focus on radical simplification by presenting only essential metrics (missed calls and after-hours calls).
 The user flow is designed for seamless transitions, including a clear success moment after OAuth and an interactive deal size question before analysis.

+**Bottlnekk Branding**: Logo (hourglass icon + wordmark) appears top-left with subtle green glow effect.
+Clicking the logo restarts the diagnostic flow.
+Green accents used strategically for CTAs, recovery metrics, connection status, and focus states throughout the application.

 ## External Dependencies